 A Basic Overview To Everest Base Camp Trekking

-Whether you have just returned from your first taste of hiking somewhere spectacular like Machu Picchu and are thinking about tackling the Everest Base Camp trek.
-Or your neighbour has just returned from their third trek in Nepal and you’re thinking there must be something in it.
-Or you have been thinking about trekking in Nepal for a while.
-Whatever the reason and you know next to nothing about trekking in Nepal, this post is for you.
+Maybe you’ve just returned from hiking to spectacular Machu Picchu and are keen to try the Everest Base Camp trek.
+Or you’ve been thinking about it for years but you know next to nothing about it, this post is for you.

-It is a good idea to decide when and where you will trek twelve months in advance to give yourself plenty of time to prepare and research.
-This is the case whether you are trekking with or without a tour operator.
-Being prepared for what the trek is like is critical.
+Decide when and where you will trek twelve months in advance to give yourself plenty of time to prepare, research and train whether you are trekking with or without a tour operator.
+Being prepared for what the trek is like this is critical.
 Mental preparation is everything.
 Everything.

 Basic Points About the EBC Region when you know absolutely nothing